-- (4) If you do not see a Ports subfolder, then the driver did not install.
-Contact your KNK Supplier for assistance or visit our message board at the link on Page 1. - (5) Go to Cut>Plotting Defaults and click on Setup.
+- (4) If you do not see a Ports subfolder first try a different USB port and check your USB cable, then contact your KNK Supplier for assistance or visit our message board at the link on Page 1. - (5) Go to Cut>Plotting Defaults and click on Setup.
 Click on the Port tab.
 Verify that Direct to Port is checked. - (6) Under Port Location, select the COM Port determined in Step (3).
 If you are using a serial connection, you will also need to check the Edit box and change the Baud rate to 9600.
 Also refer to Section 1.4 Step 4, where it shows how to change the Baud rate on the Keypad Panel, as well.
 Changes in both locations are necessary for the serial connection to work.